-Objectives/Student Outcomes Using this Learning Guide: Students will be introduced to the battle of Iwo Jima, perhaps the most ferocious battle ever fought by U.S. soldiers in WWII and the bond drives used to finance the war.
+Students will be introduced to the battle of Iwo Jima, perhaps the most ferocious battle ever fought by U.S. soldiers in WWII and the bond drives used to finance the war.
 They will understand the three concepts described in the Rationale.

 The Battle of Iwo Jima

 In February of 1945, the U.S. the Navy and the Army Air Force settled on Iwo Jima, a small volcanic island about 660 miles from Tokyo, as the next target for invasion.
-Iwo Jima, literally "Sulfur Island," was about mid-way between the Air Force bases in the Mariana Islands and the Japanese home islands.
-It contained air strips from which it was feared that Japanese fighters could harass B-29 bombers on their way to Japan or stage air attacks on the B-29 bases as they had done from November 1944 through January 1945.
+Iwo Jima, literally “Sulfur Island,” was about mid-way between the Air Force bases in the Mariana Islands and the Japanese home islands.
+It contained airstrips from which it was feared that Japanese fighters could harass B-29 bombers on their way to Japan or stage air attacks on the B-29 bases as they had done from November 1944 through January 1945.
 There was also a radar station on Iwo Jima which provided the home islands with early warning of air raids by U.S. bombers.
 The island would also provide a base for search and rescue operations for flyers who had to ditch their planes in the Pacific.
 Finally, and perhaps most importantly, the island was strategic because in U.S. hands the airstrips on Iwo Jima would provide an emergency landing area for planes that were damaged or had mechanical problems on bombing runs to Japan.

-The U.S. committed some 80,000 Marines, more than 500 Navy ships, and hundreds of planes, an overwhelming force, to what was code named "Operation Detachment."
+The U.S. committed some 80,000 Marines, more than 500 Navy ships, and hundreds of planes, an overwhelming force, to what was code-named “Operation Detachment.”
 The U.S. controlled the seas and the air around Iwo Jima and subjected the island to substantial pre-landing bombardment.
 However, unknown to the U.S. the bombardment was virtually ineffective.

 Defending the island were 18,000 – 22,000 well-entrenched Japanese soldiers who had gone underground building command posts, sleeping areas, bunkers, and artillery positions.
 These were both concealed and protected from U.S. bombardment.
 The Japanese had also built eleven miles of interconnecting tunnels.
 The artillery and gun emplacements were designed by the commanding Japanese general, Tamachiko Kurabayashi, to catch the Marines in deadly cross-fires.
 Iwo Jima was the outermost part of Japan proper, part of the district that included far-away Tokyo.
 While it was a sulphurous piece of rock where little grew and there was no source of water other than the rain, Iwo Jima was considered to be sacred Japanese soil.
 If the Americans occupied the island, it would be the first territory of the Japanese homeland to fall.

-Japanese soldiers in WWII were expected to die for the Emperor rather than be taken prisoner, especially when defending a part of the Japanese homeland.
-On Iwo Jima, the primary goal of the Japanese military was to make the expected American victory so expensive in terms of lives and materiel, that the U.S. would decide not to invade the Japanese home islands, drop its demand for unconditional surrender, and enter into negotiations to end the war.
+Japanese soldiers in WWII were expected to die for the Emperor rather than be taken a prisoner, especially when defending a part of the Japanese homeland.
+On Iwo Jima, the primary goal of the Japanese military was to make the expected American victory so expensive in terms of lives and material, that the U.S. would decide not to invade the Japanese home islands, drop its demand for unconditional surrender, and enter into negotiations to end the war.
 This would leave the Emperor and the current Japanese government in control of the country.
 Another goal was to delay the American bombing of the Japanese mainland However, the Japanese military held no illusions that the defenders of Iwo Jima would be able to defeat the Americans.

-In their first goal the Japanese were partially successful.
+In their first goal, the Japanese were partially successful.
 Along with the fanatical defense of Okinawa, the Japanese resistance on Iwo Jima convinced the U.S. that an invasion of the Japanese homeland would result in several hundred thousand American soldiers killed or wounded.
 It also helped convince the Americans to compromise their demand for unconditional surrender by allowing the Emperor to stay, if only as a figurehead who provided legitimacy to the American occupation.